 The convergence of telecommunications and IT systems in future networks will result in open platforms which will enable new opportunities for innovation and new business models for all involved market players (especially for the SMEs).
 This will, in turn, require more systematic adoption of software defined networking (SDN) concepts to adapt future networks to new requirements allowing continuous and fast innovation cycles in the communication infrastructures and in the Internet as well as for the promotion of modern network and service management features.

 In this direction, legacy systems already started the automation in the planning and optimization processes through Self-Organizing Network (SON) functionalities.
 In 5G, also by assessing the dawn of big data technologies, it is envisioned that SON can be further evolved towards a more proactive approach able to exploit the huge amount of data available by a (Mobile) Network Operator and to incorporate additional dimensions coming from the characterization of end-user experience and end-user behavior.
-Then, SON can be enhanced through Artificial Intelligence (AI)-based tools, able to smartly process input data from the environment and come up with knowledge that can be formalized in terms of models and/or structured metrics that represent the network behavior.
+Then, SON can be enhanced through Artificial Intelligence (AI) and/or Machine Learning (ML) based tools, able to smartly process input data from the environment and come up with knowledge that can be formalized in terms of models and/or structured metrics that represent the network behavior.

 This will allow gaining in-depth and detailed knowledge about the whole 5G ecosystem, understanding hidden patterns, data structures and relationships, and using them for a more efficient network management.

-Moreover, 5G aims to deliver intelligence directly to network’s edge, exploiting the emerging paradigms of Network Functions Virtualisation (NFV) and Edge Cloud Computing (ECC).
-In particular, 5G targets at offering rich virtualisation and multi-tenant capabilities, not only in term of partitioning network capacity among multiple tenants, but also offering dynamic processing capabilities on-demand, optimally deployed close to the user.
-Furthermore, the Small Cell (SC) concept, will be enriched in the context of 5G with virtualization and edge computing capabilities, so as to support improved cellular coverage, capacity and applications for homes and enterprises, as well as dense metropolitan and rural public spaces in a dynamic and flexible manner.
+Moreover, 5G aims to deliver intelligence directly to the network edge by exploiting the emerging paradigms of Network Functions Virtualization (NFV) and Edge Cloud Computing (ECC).
+In particular, 5G targets at offering rich virtualization and multi-tenant capabilities, not only in term of partitioning network capacity among multiple tenants, but also offering dynamic processing capabilities on-demand, optimally deployed close to the end-user.
+Furthermore, the Small Cell (SC) concept will be enriched in the context of 5G with virtualization and edge computing capabilities, so that to support improved cellular coverage, capacity and applications for homes and enterprises, as well as dense metropolitan and rural public spaces in a purely dynamic and flexible manner.

-The potential benefits from such a combined approach of Network Virtualization, Edge Computing and Small Cells with the aim of improving network management, trigger the interest of Communications Service Providers (CSPs) such as Mobile Network Operators (MNOs), Mobile Virtual Network Operators (MVNOs) and Over-The-Top (OTT) content and service providers, by generating the emerging of new business models and allowing them to gain an extra share in the network market by pursuing emerging business models.
+The potential benefits from such a combined approach of Network Virtualization, Edge Computing and Small Cells with the aim of improving network management, trigger the interest of Communications Service Providers - CSPs (such as Mobile Network Operators (MNOs), Mobile Virtual Network Operators (MVNOs) and/or Over-The-Top (OTT) content and service providers), by generating the emerging of new business models and allowing them to gain an extra share in the network market by pursuing emerging business models.

-Experimental platforms for 5G in Europe are the results of private and public efforts at national and European level.
-Accelerating trial capabilities and other pilots, the platforms remain subject to continuous efforts targeting the full 5G picture and future evolutions.
-As such, actual 5G infrastructure deployment roadmap is highly dependent on the capability to deliver relevant and comprehensive set of platforms addressing remaining gaps & challenges.
+Current experimental platforms for 5G in Europe are the results of private and public joint efforts at national and European level.
+Accelerating trial capabilities and other pilots, the related platforms remain subject to continuous efforts targeting the full 5G picture and future evolutions.
+As such, actual 5G infrastructure deployment roadmap is highly dependent on the capability to deliver relevant and comprehensive set of platforms addressing remaining gaps & appearing challenges.

-From a high level perspective, one way to “view” the 5G ecosystem is in terms of Platforms (Hardware (HW) and Software (SW)), Services and Use Cases (UCs).
-For new Platforms and Services to be created, investment and development are required.
-Key decisions need to be taken, both business-wise and technically.
-Business cases have so to be developed, and tests, trials and evaluations conducted to satisfy the various stakeholders that expected outcomes are being achieved.
-Considering vertical sectors, these will make use of the new Platforms and Services and generate Use Cases for their particular sector.
-Again investment and development will be required (new processes or ways of doing business may need to be considered), key decisions taken, business cases developed and evaluations conducted.
+From a high-level perspective, one way to “view” the 5G ecosystem can be in terms of Platforms (i.e.: Hardware (HW) and Software (SW)), Services and Use Cases (UCs).
+For new Platforms and Services to be created and become applicable in the market sector, investment and development are required.
+More than evident, key decisions need to be taken, both business-wise and technically.
+Business cases have so to be developed, while tests, trials and evaluations conducted to satisfy the various stakeholders need to be performed.
+Considering the vertical sectors, these will make use of the new Platforms and Services and will generate innovative Use Cases for their particular sector.
+Again investment and development will be required (new processes or ways of doing business may need to be considered), key decisions will be taken, business cases will be developed and evaluations need to be conducted.

 · How the above concepts could be correlated to suitable autonomic-cognitive cycles?